vaughtdavid/NAV_from_scratch/README.md

 **That's staggering.
 All this data, since 12/12/1980, available through a public API, for free.
 Awesome.**

 ## GET HISTORICAL PRICES WORKING
-the function **get_historical_prices()** works, but only for US stocks, other stocks, like BZUN, BRK_B, ANET, to name a few, are not available to my API key.
+the function **get_historical_prices()** works, but only for US stocks, other stocks, like BZUN, ANET, to name a few, are not available in the free quandl WIKI.
 They throw the following error:

 ```
 {"quandl_error":{"code":"QEPx04","message":"You do not have permission to view this dataset.
 Please subscribe to this database to get access."}}
 ```
-I emailed support about the problem.
-We'll see what happens.
+I emailed support about the problem and there's no (free) way around that.
+I'll probably end up searching on google or yahoo..